 Whoever conducts your interview likely has experience talking to other departing employees, so they already know you’ll have some complaints and they’re prepared to hear it.
 What they don’t appreciate is you bad mouthing your manager for petty or personal reasons.

-While it’s irresistible to use this time to air your grievances about declined leave requests or schedule changes, this isn’t the type of feedback they need.
+While it’s tempting to use this time to air your grievances about declined leave requests or schedule changes, this isn’t the type of feedback they need.
 Information like this won’t help them hire better or improve the professional lives of your remaining teammates.
 Concerns like these are best resolved back when you were still working with your boss.

 Remember to keep your complaints about big picture work-related matters because anything that can be construed as a personal grievance will just make you look like a whiner.